brandoncastillodev/yourmood/README.md

 _**English**_

-Select a number according to your mood, and press play.
+Select a number according to your mood, and press enter.

 Thank you.

 _**Español**_

-Seleccionar un numero de acuerdo al animo y presionar play.
+Seleccionar un numero de acuerdo a tú animo y presionar enter.

 Muchas gracias.